Open-Source-Spatial-Clean-Cooking-Tool/OnStove-Nepal/README.md

 This repository contains the general code for the Nepal case study developed using the geospatial cost-benefit clean cooking tool, OnStove.
 OnStove calculates the net-benefits of different stove options in a given geography and compares all stoves to one another with regards to their net-benefit.
-In thi study, we linked outputs from OnStove with a multicriteria analysis (MCA) based on the methods of the Energy Access Explorer (EAE).
+In this study, we linked outputs from OnStove with a multicriteria analysis (MCA) based on the methods of the Energy Access Explorer (EAE).

 ## Introduction